TeamMH/minehut.xyz/pages/plugins/recommended-plugins.md

 -   [`WorldEdit`](/plugins/popular/worldedit) is an easy-to-use ingame world editor for Minecraft, supporting both single player and multiplayer.
 -   [`WorldGuard`](/plugins/popular/worldguard) lets you easily create zones in your world that only permit mods or certain players from building within.
 You can also set additional game rules on your server \(deny mob spawning, block destroying, falling damage, etc.\).
--   [`Core Protect`](/plugins/popular/coreprotect) is a fast, efficient, data logging and anti-griefing tool.
+-   [`CoreProtect`](/plugins/popular/coreprotect) is a fast, efficient, data logging and anti-griefing tool.
 Rollback and restore any amount of damage.
--   `Essentials Chat` lets you format your chat and makes it look really nice!
+-   `EssentialsChat` lets you format your chat and makes it look really nice!
 Watch trent from Minehut to learn more about it [here](https://www.youtube.com/watch?v=FU_tK-zYYb4).
 -   [`Multiverse`](/plugins/popular/multiverse) is a complete world management solution, with other plugins like Portals or Inventory.
 -   [`Skript & addons`](/skript/basics) This is a plugin that allows you to customize Minecraft's mechanics with simple scripts written in plain English sentences.
 You can easily create complex custom commands, triggers that execute effects under certain conditions, and scripts that just run periodically - all without having to know even the slightest bit about programming!
 The \(hopefully\) intuitive language has the advantage that you don't even need to learn much to be able to use Skript.
 -   `Vault` Dependency for a lot of plugins.
 Highly recommend you install it.